-By: Kathleen Rafferty, University of Illinois College of Veterinary Medicine Class of 2021
+By Kathleen Rafferty, College of Veterinary Medicine Class of 2021

 It’s November, and the holiday season is right around the corner.
 There are many things you can do to make your ecological footprint smaller this year!
 Here are just a few ideas: